December 2010 Christchurch earthquake: Earthquake

 Because the earthquake did not occur on the Greendale Fault that ruptured in the Darfield earthquake, the Boxing Day earthquake does not fit GNS Science's definition of an aftershock, which should occur on the same fault.
-As it is likely that the Boxing Day earthquake resulted from the stress changes following the Darfield earthquake, it can be 'loosely' considered as an aftershock.
+As it is likely that the Boxing Day earthquake resulted from the stress changes following the Darfield earthquake, it can be 'loosely' considered an aftershock.

 Damage and effects

-The Boxing Day earthquake caused "significant" damage to Christchurch.
-Damage mostly occurred to buildings that had already been damaged in the Darfield earthquake and its aftershocks.
+The Boxing Day earthquake caused "significant" damage to Christchurch, which mostly occurred on buildings that had already been damaged in the Darfield earthquake and its aftershocks.
 Of the 3,000 buildings inspected within a day of the earthquake (out of 5,000) in Four Avenues, 115 needed repairs.

 Immediately after the earthquake, 40,000 homes in Papanui, St Albans and Fendalton lost power.
 It took about an hour for it to be mostly restored, and the power network did not experience significant damage.
 The earthquake also caused windows to break, including those in shop fronts.
 A few walls collapsed and a few buildings had masonry fall onto streets, including the Southern Encounter Aquarium building in Cathedral Square.
 Several buildings had a few cracks form and bricks loosened.
 Some sprinkler pipes broke and the upper section of a building fell onto Manchester Street.
 The damage was worst in City Mall, a pedestrian mall, "where an internal wall collapsed and building parapets crumbled", and some doors jammed which trapped people in buildings.
 Bricks and debris fell off a building and crashed through the roof of a restaurant in City Mall, crushing several tables.
 According to the owner, if the restaurant was operating at the time of the earthquake, people could have died as a result.
-There was no damage to water, wastewater or stormwater networks and no reports of injuries.
+There was no damage to the water, wastewater or stormwater networks, and there were no reports of injuries.

 By 6 January, the Earthquake Commission had received 3,500 damage compensation claims, and that rose to 6,895 by 14 January.
 By contrast, the Darfield earthquake had 157,000 at that point in time, the 19 October earthquake had 2,139 claims on 6 January and the 14 November aftershock had 1,986.
 This was also more than the 6,200 claims received after the 2007 Gisborne earthquake.

 An expert panel report commissioned by the Department of Building and Housing concluded that the Boxing Day and Darfield quakes "did not significantly reduce the earthquake resistance" of four major buildings that experienced building failure in the February 2011 earthquake: the CTV Building, the PGC Building, the Hotel Grand Chancellor building and the Forsyth Barr Building.